This topic describes how to create a file system and mount the file system on a Windows Elastic Compute Service (ECS) instance.

 Storage Type The storage type.
 Valid values: SSD performance-type and Capacity-type.

-The maximum space of an NAS Performance file system is 1 PB.
-The maximum space of an NAS Capacity file system is 10 PB.
+The maximum size of a Performance NAS file system is 1 PB.
+The maximum size of a Capacity NAS file system is 10 PB.
 The pay-as-you-go billing method is adopted.

 Encryption You can use keys that are hosted by Key Management Service (KMS) to encrypt data at rest on a file system.
 Data is automatically decrypted when you access encrypted data.
 For more information, see Data encryption.
 Network Type The network type.
-Both the VPC and classic network are supported.This parameter specifies the network type of the mount targets for NAS file systems.
+Valid values: VPC and Classic Network.This parameter specifies the network type of the mount targets for NAS file systems.
 You can attach up to two mount targets to each file system.
-For more information about how to create a mount target, see Add a mount target.Note
+For more information about how to create a mount target, see Create a mount target.Note

 - You can create a mount target of the classic network type in a region that resides only in China.